 What is Brown Bag Baked Ham?

 Brown Bag Baked Ham is as simple as the name implies – throw a ham in a brown paper bag then bake it.
 HA!
-My Mom, and her Mom before her, has been making our Christmas and Easter hams using this method for decades and it yields the most delicious and juicy ham you’ll ever slice into.
+My Mom, and her Mom before her have been making our holiday hams using this method for decades and it yields the most delicious, juicy ham you’ll ever slice into.

-Now, I just have to put this out there – as soon as Ben found out I was baking a ham in a paper bag he said “you know that’s incredibly dangerous, don’t you?”
+Now, I just have to put this out there – as soon as Ben found out I sharing our recipe for baking a ham in a paper bag here on IGE he said “you know that’s incredibly dangerous, don’t you?”
 Honestly, the thought never occurred to me because brown bag baked ham is just what my family does.
 Stepping back, SURE I recognize the fact that putting paper into a hot oven could be risky, but my Mom’s been baking our hams using this method as long as I’ve been alive without incident.
 Plus the bag doesn’t come anywhere near the sides, bottom, or top of the oven.

 Start with a bone-in smoked ham.
 My family has always used Amana hams, made in Amana, IA, and boy are they delicious!
 Plan on 1/2lb ham per person which sounds like a lot, but that’s figuring in the weight of the bone plus any fat that will be trimmed away.

 Next, cut the handles off a brown paper grocery bag.
 Then, wait for it….

 Put the ham in the bag.
 Told you it was easy!
 If you don’t care to use a recycled bag with ink, again, you can use an “oven ready” baking bag.

 Fold the top of the bag down then place it on a cooling rack set atop a 9×13″ baking pan and press the bag down around the ham.